GeorgeHahn/Avalon/README.md

   A new cgminer-klondike repo has been created for development with only changed files echoed here in the cgminer directory.

-  The first prototype board indicated several areas for improvement and a second "Final Beta" is being produced to test full functionality.
+  The first prototype should be ready for order within the week.
+The power supply prototype has already been ordered.

   The cgminer-klondike driver and firmware have both been tested working, but need additional refinement and bug fixes to be ready for general release.

 TODO:

-  Bootloader firmware allowing updating via USB/I2C connection.

-  Integration and debugging of I2C chaining firmware.

-  Creating firmware configurations for K1, K16 and K64 that optimize code.

-  Set up HEXMATE scripting to insert serial# for supporting I2C arbitration.
+  Finish hardware design.

+  Adapt firmware for alternate microprocessor

-  Testing with a TL-WR703N router containing purpose built OpenWrt firmware.
+  Testing with a Raspberry Pi

-  Stress testing and reliability in over-clocking situations.
+  Stress testing and reliability in over-clocking and under-clocking situations.